alestriamartin/project_supermassive_blackhole/README.md

 *Evolution of the galaxy gas density over time*

-This graph shows how the density of the blackhole surrounding changes over time.
+This graph shows how the density of the gas around the blackhole changes over time.
 When the density is high, there is more gas available around the black hole, which leads to a higher accretion rate.
 These dense phases correspond to the accretion peaks observed earlier, where the black hole absorbs more material and its mass increases rapidly.
 Conversely, when the density drops, there is less matter to accrete, so the accretion rate becomes low and the mass curve flattens.
 The variations in density therefore directly influence how quickly the black hole grows over time, higher density means faster growth, while lower density results in slower or nearly constant mass evolution.

 ![correlation](https://drive.google.com/uc?export=view&id=1xwAFOJ9yHHbBtgSK1Tu05lf1IyJVpc3F)